araichev/loan_calculator/README.rst

 Loan Calculator
 ****************
-A tiny Python 3.5+ library that calculates loans and amortized payment schedules similar to the calculator at https://www.calculator.net/business-loan-calculator.html.
+A tiny Python 3.5+ library that calculates loans and amortized payment schedules similar to the business loan calculator by `Calculator.net <https://www.calculator.net/business-loan-calculator.html>`_.

 Author